kenratchapon/store-ecommerce/README.md

 # Store Ecommerce Project

 This project is the culmination of my learning journey from a tutorial on YouTube: [Tutorial Link](https://www.youtube.com/watch?v=5miHyP6lExg&t=18s&ab_channel=CodeWithAntonio).
-The tutorial provided the guidance to create a Store Dashboard.
+The tutorial provided the guidance to create a Store.

 ## View the Project
 You can view the web application live at: [https://ken-store-ecommerce.vercel.app/](https://ken-store-ecommerce.vercel.app/)